GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2021-04-20-new-to-thorchain.md

   - THORChain
   - AsgardEx
   - "Cross Chain Swaps"
-author_profile: false
+classes: wide
 toc: true
 ---
 If you are new to THORChain, welcome.
-If you are new to Defi, [See this page first]({% post_url 2021-04-29-new-to-defi %}).
+If you are new to Defi, [See this page first]({% post_url 2021-04-19-new-to-defi %}).
 These videos give you a good overview of THORChain, all the links used are in the description of the videos.

 ### Overview of THORChain